alexvision26/alex-miller-portfolio/README.md

 Live website: https://www.alexmillercodes.com

 Custom portfolio website to host projects and information for Alex Miller's portfolio.
-This page was built with React, Sass and Node.js.
+This page was built with React, Sass, Node.js and SQLite3.